jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-18-price-elasticity-retail-analytics.md

 ### Conclusion

-There's alot more you can do here of course.
-However, utilising price-elasticity is a common technique to account for the relationship between multiple products.
+Utilising price-elasticity features to model the relationship between multiple products is very common in retail.

+With this correlation matrix you can identiy which products to incorporate into your analysis.
+You should choose only the strongly correlated products, which means that some products will have many price variables whilst others very few.

-You can start incorporating this information but first baselining with linear regressions and then moving on to more complicated models, utilise time series methods or even LSTMs.
+You can start by first baselining with linear regressions and incorporating price-demand variables to see how much improve there is.

+Once you're good with that, consider moving on to more complicated models, utilising time series methods (V/ARIMA) or even LSTMs.